Tabar (axe): Persia

 The tabarzin (saddle axe) (تبرزین; sometimes translated "saddle-hatchet") is the traditional battle axe of Persia (Iran).
 It bears one or two crescent-shaped blades.
 The long form of the tabar was about seven feet long, while a shorter version was about three feet long.
 What makes the Persian axe unique is the very thin handle, which is very light and always metallic.
 The tabarzin was sometimes carried as a symbolic weapon by wandering dervishes (Muslim ascetic worshippers).
 The word tabar for axe was directly borrowed into Armenian as tapar (տապար) from Middle Persian tabar, as well as into Proto-Slavic as "topor" (*toporъ), the latter word known to be taken through Scythian, and is still the common Slavic word for axe.

 India

-During the 17th and 18th centuries, the tabar battle axe was a standard weapon of the mounted warriors of Punjab, Sikh Khalsa army and what is now modern day India and Pakistan.
+During the 17th and 18th centuries, the tabar battle axe was a standard weapon of the mounted warriors of Sindh, Sindhi warriors carried single or double edged crescent shaped tabar axes locally called kuhari.

+In Punjab Sikh Khalsa army and what is now modern day India and Pakistan.
 Made entirely of metal or with a wood haft, it had a strongly curved blade and a hammer-headed poll and was often decorated with scroll work.
 Sometimes a small knife was inserted in the tabar's hollow haft.